SebastienDuruz/Eve-Intel-Checker/README.md

 # EveIntelChecker
 A compact desktop tool that filters relevant messages across Intel chat channels.

+**The screenshots on this page need to be updated and are therefore no longer contractual.**

 ## Working on

 - Windows 10 / 11